 Unlike most other castle gardens in Europe, Prague Castle Gardens stand by itself as a tourist attraction.
-Several parts of the garden have fans worldwide, like the St. Wenceslas vineyard, Villa Richter, and the Empire Greenhouse.
+Several gardens of Prague Castle have fans worldwide, like the Royal Palace, St. Wenceslas Vineyard, and the Empire Greenhouse.
 Stag Moat, Orangery, and Horticulture Gardens are also immensely popular among visitors.

 Terrace Of The Riding School